 There are other reasons why choosing a hostname is important:

 - The hostname is sometimes visible for consumers, for example in the webpages, in tweets, Facebook wall posts and in links in emails sent by BlueConic.

 - If you choose your own hostname, you need to setup the hostname yourself and point it to our servers (in technical terms; you need to setup a CNAME in the DNS configurations).
 You also need to provide a SSL certificate to us to manage https requests on that hostname, which may lead to additional costs.
 This is not needed when you choose a generic *.blueconic.net hostname, we handle all of that for you.

-- If you choose a hostname that ends with the same domain name as one of the major channels, cookies for that domain are then automatically 1st party, and that makes cross channel profile tracking within that domain possible even for users that use browsers with 3rd party cookies disabled (currently, Jan 2015, that means Safari, both on iOS and PC/Mac, about 10% of the market).
+- If you choose a hostname that ends with the same domain name as one of the major channels, cookies for that domain are then automatically first-party, and that makes cross channel profile tracking within that domain possible even for users that use browsers with third-party cookies disabled (currently, Jan 2015, that means Safari, both on iOS and PC/Mac, about 10% of the market).